Ismail-987/CW2024/README.md

 * Users can resume the game by clicking play button in the pause screen.
 * Home Screen Menu.
 User can have a basic navigation around the Home menu.
 * Showing shield.
+* After completing a level, user is shown a win screen for further navigation.

 ### THAT DO NOT SUCCESSFULLY WORK PROPERLY
 * Resizing the stage.
 Unfortunately user can resize the stage but aspect ratio is not feasible.